slavipande/Workshop-TechWritingPortfolio/README.md

 3. Run `bundle install` in your local project folder.

-    > You must have Jekyll installed before running this command --> Go back to [What you'll need?](https://github.com/slavipande/Workshop-TechWritingPortfolio#what-youll-need)
+    > You must have Jekyll installed before running this command --> Go back to [What You'll Need?](https://github.com/slavipande/Workshop-TechWritingPortfolio#what-youll-need)

 4. Run `bundle exec jekyll serve` in your local project folder.